VishnuSanjay/VishnuSanjay.github.io/README.md

 # webpages
-*personal web pages*

-This repository contains the sources for my personal web pages, a general container of material I want to share with a wider public.
+This repo has been forked from https://github.com/mgubi/mgubi.github.io.
+I plan to use it to host content for my personal webpages.

 ## How does it work?
 All the HTML code is automatically generated from a collection of interlinked  [TeXmacs](http://www.texmacs.org) documents which are the primary source of content.
 Since TeXmacs itself takes care of the conversion there is no need for an external static site generator like `Jekyll` or `Hugo`.

 The idea is that the site can be browsed both via a standard web browses on the Internet and via TeXmacs locally in the cloned repository.
 This setup allows an higher degree of interaction with the local copy.